MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer.md

 - Each Composer dialog has its own bot response (.lg) and language understanding (.lu) resources.
 For example, a bot that speaks English (US) and has a dialog named `dialog1` will have one `dialog1.en-us.lg` file and one `dialog1.en-us.lu` file.

-- The main dialog in Composer should never be deleted, as it corresponds to your Microsoft Copilot Studio bot.
+- The main dialog in Composer should never be deleted, as it corresponds to your Microsoft Copilot Studio copilot.
 The main dialog can have zero or more triggers.

 - You can capture telemetry in Composer dialogs and triggers and use [Application Insights](/azure/azure-monitor/app/app-insights-overview) to analyze it with [Kusto queries for adaptive dialogs](/azure/bot-service/bot-builder-telemetry-analytics-queries?view=azure-bot-service-4.0&preserve-view=true#adaptive-dialogs-started-and-completed).
 For more information, see [Capture telemetry with Application Insights](advanced-bot-framework-composer-capture-telemetry.md).